msabrishami/DFT/README.md

 `atpg_vo.py` is the source code for implementtation of ATPG.
 Given circuit, atpg will return fault coverage, timing and respondning the number of input pattern.
 The detail explanations have been written in atpg_v0_report.pdf in documents repo  <!--This part is written by Han-->

+## Repository Structures

+source codes are included in `src/` folder

+input & output files are included in `tests/` folder

+circuit file. like `.ckt` and `.bench`, and description files of the circuits are included in `circuits/` folder

+fault dictionaries are included in `fault_dic/` folder

+documents includes some rerferences and reports